seanox/aspect-js/manuals/binding.md

 </html>
 ```

-### Binding
+## Binding
-View-model binding is about linking markup/HTML (view) to the corresponding
-JavaScript object (model).
-The binding passes interactions and state changes of
-the view to the model and provides an interface for middleware functions and
-services for the view.
-In this way, no manual implementation of events,
-synchronization and interaction between view and application logic is required.
+View-Module Binding connects the HTML view with the corresponding module.
+The
+runtime performs event wiring and synchronization based on the binding
+configuration.

+The runtime:
+- synchronizes values,
+- forwards UI events,
+- invokes module methods, and
+- updates the view.

 ```javascript
 const model = {